Angola–Argentina relations

-Angola and Argentina are members of the Group of 77 and the United Nations.
+The Republic of Angola and the Argentine Republic are members of the Group of 77 and the United Nations.

 History

 During the Atlantic slave trade, Portugal and Spain transported many African slaves from Angola to Brazil, and from there were transported to Argentina.
-In November 1975, Angola gained its independence from Portugal.
+During the Angolan War of Independence, the Argentine-Cuban commander Ernesto Che Guevara met with Agostinho Neto (leader of the MPLA and future president of Angola) in Brazzaville for his participation as commander of the Angolan troops (to fight in the Cabinda and northern Luanda regions) and for the sending of Cuban troops in the conflict, during his tour in Africa and then in his participation in the Simba Rebellion during the Congo Crisis in Zaire (currently the Democratic Republic of the Congo), which years later, the war ended on April 25, 1974 with the fall of the New State of Portugal and the liberation of Angola, Mozambique, Guinea Bissau, Cape Verde, Sao Tome and Principe,East Timor and with the Transfer of Sovereignty of Macau from the Carnation Revolution.
+The following year and months later, on November 11, 1975, Angola gained its independence from Portugal.
 In September 1977, Argentina recognized the independence and established diplomatic relations with Angola.

 Soon after gaining independence, Angola entered into a civil war which lasted until 2002.
 In 1985, Argentine Foreign Minister, Dante Caputo, paid a visit to Angola.
 In May 2005, Angolan President, José Eduardo dos Santos, paid an official visit to Argentina.
 In May 2012, Argentine President, Cristina Fernández de Kirchner, paid an official visit to Angola.

 In 2013, Angolan Foreign Minister, Georges Rebelo Chikoti, paid a visit to Argentina and met his counterpart, Héctor Timerman.
 During the visit, both Foreign Ministers held a meeting within the framework of the political consultation mechanisms and discussed current bilateral relations between both nations.

+In November 2025, during Angola's celebrations of its 50th anniversary of independence, the country's football federation invited the Argentina national team to visit Luanda and play a friendly match against the Angola national team.
+The match ended in a 2-0 victory for Argentina.